martlin2cz/disketo/doc/commands.md

 # files-stats
 **Usage:** `files-stats `

-Obtains the stats of the files.
+Loads the stats (file sizes, dates of modifications, ... ) of the files.

 | Parameter | Possible value(s) |